-They can get false credentials from employees; A research conducted by CareerBuilder shows that 58% of resumes from employees are false, most job seekers will give incorrect information on their resume so that they are more likely to be hired.
-They include false seniority levels, inaccurate job titles, wrong education details, and other misleading things.
-As an employer, you trust your employees with your business and they represent your brand, in order to get honest and hard-working employees, you should definitely conduct background checks before hiring anyone.
+They can get false credentials from applicants.
+A research conducted by CareerBuilder shows that 58% of resumes from employees contain false information.
+Job seekers will give incorrect information on their resume so that they are more likely to be hired.
+They include invalid seniority levels, inaccurate job titles, wrong education details, and other misleading things.
+As an employer, you trust your employees with your business, and they represent your business.
+To get honest and hard-working employees, you should conduct background checks before hiring anyone.

 How To Correct Wrong Background Checks